Moments of the inverse participation ratio for the Laplacian on finite regular graphs: Discussion

 \section{Discussion}

 In this paper we have investigated the first and second moments of the distribution of the inverse participation ratio for all eigenvectors of the discrete Laplacian on finite size random regular graphs.
-By exactly diagonalizing large ensembles of graphs of up to $n=10000$ vertices we have shown that the average inverse participation ratio is well described by the analytic form $\mu_{\ipr}^1 = 3 - 6/(n+1)$ obtained by averaging a fourth order polynomial corresponding to the IPR over the sphere $S(\wp)$ with uniform probability.
-This result is independent of the degree $z$ and we empirically determine corrections for small $n$ that fall off as $1/n$.
-Thus, for $n\gg1$, we find that the first moment of the inverse participation ratio approaches a constant of order unity $(\lim_{n\to\infty} \langle \overline{p^{-1}}\rangle = 3)$ for all values of $z$, implying that the \emph{average} eigenvector of the Laplacian on random regular graphs is delocalized, in agreement with the predictions of Ref.~\cite{Dumitriu:2012ap} for regular graphs with $z\sim n$.
-It is interesting to note that a factor of three also appears when averaging $x^4$ over the entire domain of the normal distribution, which agrees with the observations of Elon~\cite{Elon:2008it} that the components of eigenvectors on regular graphs are Gaussian distributed.
+By exactly diagonalizing large ensembles of graphs of up to $n=10000$ vertices we find that the first moment of the inverse participation ratio approaches a constant of order unity $\lim_{n\to\infty} \expval{p^{-1}} = 3$ for all values of $z$.
+This result can be understood in terms of an analytically determined value for the average inverse participation ratio $\mu_{\ipr}^1 = 3 - 6/(n+1)$ obtained by averaging a fourth order polynomial corresponding to the IPR over the sphere $S(\wp)$ with uniform probability measure.
+We take this agreement as additional evidence that that the \emph{average} eigenvector of the Laplacian on random regular graphs is delocalized, with its components tending towards being independent and identically distributed Gaussian random variables.
+For smaller values of $n$ that do not necessarily satisfy the constraint $n^\delta\le z\le n^{2/3-\delta}$ for $\delta > 0$ \cite{Bourgade:2017id}, we observe deviations from $\mu_{\ipr}^1$ at $O(1/n)$ that could be potentially useful when quantifying the distance from uniformity for a given set of random regular graph eigenvectors.
+The methodology used here to average the IPR polynomial over the hypersphere with constant probability could be employed to study other observables of physical interest on random graphs when $n$ is large.